US-Iran Prediction Markets: How to Trade the Ceasefire on Kalshi

 Photo By - REUTERS/Nathan Howard

-A two-week ceasefire, an apocalyptic Truth Social post threatening the end of a "civilization," and a sudden pivot to peace talks in Islamabad.
-Welcome to trading US-Iran prediction markets in April 2026.
+A two-week ceasefire, an apocalyptic Truth Social post threatening the end of civilization, and a sudden pivot to peace talks in Islamabad.
+Welcome to trading US-Iran prediction markets, where traders are operating in a state of permanent whiplash.

 Key Takeaways